ungleich/cdist/docs/src/man1/cdist.rst

 .. option:: -i MANIFEST, --initial-manifest MANIFEST

     Path to a cdist manifest or - to read from stdin

+.. option:: -j [JOBS], --jobs [JOBS]

+    Specify the maximum number of parallel jobs; currently only global explorers are supported (currently in beta)

 .. option:: -n, --dry-run